-Children are welcome to worship at all of our services, and St. Columba’s offers Sunday services that are specially designed for them: the 9 am Eucharist in the Church Nave is recommended for children age 5 and older, and offers Storytime after the Gospel reading for an age appropriate story and prayers; and the 9:15 and 11:15 am Eucharist in the Great Hall are offered for preschool children and their families.
+Children are welcome to worship at all of our services.
+St. Columba’s offers Sunday services that are specially designed for them.
+The 9 am Eucharist in the Church Nave is great for children 5 and older.
+The children’s choirs and handbell choir lead the music at this service, and children ages 3-8 may go out for the Gospel story and prayers during the sermon.
+At 9:15 am in the Great Hall, we offer pre-school children and their families a shorter Eucharist service with prayers and songs especially for that age group.
 Click here to access the Worship schedule.

 Children and Sunday School

-Using the curriculum entitled, “Weaving God’s Promises,” St. Columba’s Sunday School helps children three-year-olds through 5th graders understand a weekly biblical story while weaving Episcopalian tradition in each lesson.
-Sunday School begins in mid-September and ends the Sunday before Memorial Day weekend.
-(Children must be potty-trained and turn three by Nov.
-1 to participate.)
-Classes meet 10:15 to 11:05 am, and are led by volunteers from the parish who serve on teaching teams for one or more units during the year.
+Using the curriculum, “Weaving God’s Promises,” St. Columba’s Sunday School teaches children three years old through 5th grade a weekly Bible story while weaving Episcopal tradition in each lesson.
+Sunday School begins mid-September and ends the Sunday before Memorial Day.
+Children must have turned three by November 1 to begin in Sunday School.
+Classes meet from 10:15 - 11:05am and are led by volunteers from the parish.
+Click here if you would like to register your child for Sunday School.
+Teachers teach for one or more of the 7-8 Sunday School units on a team with three other volunteers.
 If you are interested in teaching, contact Katie McGervey, interim director of children’s ministries.

 Child care is an important part of how we welcome our youngest members and their families to St. Columba’s.
 It is a safe place where infants and toddlers experience good care, while offering parents an opportunity to give their full attention to worship and other church activities.